gregoryfmartin/PSPlatformer/README.md

 Not like this is a HUGE accomplishment or anything like that, but it's just good fun.
 A way for me to write some code that myself and others can enjoy at their leisure.

 The goal is simple: move your character to the X (because it marks the spot, duh).

+There's a few levels.
+The mechanics are still a little jank, but you can modify the game to win!
+Or you can work on the mechanics!
+Take your pick!

 ## Yeah, But What About The "Game"?